 - IRS Form 4506 and IRS Form 4506-T are filled out to obtain an expedited copy of a tax return or tax return transcript.
 You can use this form to restore tax data that was lost after a disaster.
 Remember to write the appropriate disaster designation, such as “HURRICANE HARVEY,” in red letters across the top of Forms 4506-T and 4506 to expedite processing and waive the normal user fee.

-You can fill and submit IRS forms electronically using pdfFiller.
+You can fill out IRS disaster relief forms electronically using pdfFiller.
 The solution allows you to fill out any tax form on any desktop or mobile device.
 With pdfFiller, the process of tax relief in disaster situations is fast and easy.
 Once you’ve finished filing the form, share it in a few clicks.
 It’s possible to send a PDF by email, text message, fax, USPS mail, or notarize it online — right from your account.